Neutropenia: A Vulnerable Time for Infections

 What is neutropenia?

 There are many types of white blood cells.
-While each type has a specific role, their main job is to fight infection.
-Neutropenia is a condition in which a person has very low amounts of a type of white blood cell called a neutrophil in his or her body.
-Since white blood cells attack harmful bacteria, viruses, and fungi, neutropenia increases the risk of infections.
+Each type has a certain role.
+But their main job is to fight infection.
+Neutropenia is a condition in which a person has very low amounts of a type of white blood cell called a neutrophil.
+White blood cells attack harmful bacteria, viruses, and fungi.
+So having neutropenia increases the risk of infections.

 Who is at risk?

 Neutropenia is often seen in people getting chemotherapy or radiation.
-These treatments can temporarily weaken the immune system or cause myelosuppression, the slowing down of normal production of blood cells.
+These treatments can sometimes weaken the immune system by causing myelosuppression, the slowing down of normal production of blood cells.

-The specific type of treatment influences neutropenia.
+The degree of neutropenia depends on the cancer treatment used.
 It also depends on the disease, the stage of the cancer, and where it is located.
-Also at high risk are those undergoing bone marrow transplants that need myelosuppressive chemotherapy treatments, sometimes with total body irradiation.
+Also at high risk are those stem cell transplants who high doses of chemotherapy, sometimes with total body irradiation.

-Neutropenic effects can build up over the years.
+Neutropenic effects can build up over time as treatment goes on.
 If you have round after round of chemotherapy, you are at risk.
-If you start the current treatment with an already weak immune system, you're also at risk.
-Advanced age and poor nutritional status are other contributing risk factors.
+If you start treatment with an already weak immune system, you're also at risk.
+Being older and poor nutritional status are other contributing risk factors.

-If you are at high risk for neutropenia, healthcare providers may give you medicine for an infection before it actually develops.
-Antibiotics that cover a broad range of bacteria are often used as a preventive treatment for neutropenia.
-Healthcare providers may refer to this type of preventive treatment as prophylactic treatment.
+If you are at high risk for infection with neutropenia, your healthcare providers may give you medicine to help prevent an infection before it actually develops.
+Bacterial infections are most common.
+Antibiotics that cover a broad range of bacteria are often used as a preventive treatment.
+Healthcare providers may call this type of preventive treatment a prophylactic treatment.

 Consequences of infection

-People with neutropenia may have diarrhea, mucositis (irritation of the lining of the mouth), problems with body organs, and fever.
-A fever needs immediate medical attention because septic shock can happen.
+People with neutropenia may have many different symptoms.
+But the first and most common one is fever.
+A fever needs immediate medical care because septic shock can happen.
 This is a potentially serious and deadly condition in which bacteria quickly spread in the blood.